matte-a/rust/README.md

-First attempt to lear rust
+First attempt to learn rust